 Applying and Activating Your CGM

-Applying your sensor can be intimidating, but there are ways to optimize your experience and ensure the sensor stays put!
-First, be sure to watch this video for a brief overview of the application process.
-Then follow our step-by-step tutorial below to help guide you through the sensor application process.
+Applying your sensor may seem daunting, but don't worry, we're here to help.
+First, watch this quick video for a brief overview of the application process.
+Then, follow our step-by-step tutorial below to guide you through the sensor application process.

-If you are looking for helpful tips to place your sensor, check out this resource first, then come back here for a step-by-step guide to place your sensor!
+If you're looking for helpful tips to place your sensor, check out this resource first, then come back here for a step-by-step guide to place your sensor!

 What's in My Box?

-Choose the portion of the back of your arm with the most fat.
-Alternate arms between sensors.
+Choose the area on the back of your arm with the most fat.
+We recommend alternating arms between sensors.
 Please note that the Abbott Freestyle Libre has only been approved for use on the back of the arm.

 Peel off the sensor pack and twist the sensor applicator so it is undone.